andnet-deboer/andnet-deboer.github.io/_projects/Peloton.md

 ## Controls and Programming

 ### Controls Programming
-I used Rockwell Automations Studio 5000 software to program the Allen Bradley PLC and the Panel View HMI.
+Utilized Rockwell Automations Studio 5000 software to program the Allen Bradley PLC and the Panel View HMI.

 ### Communications and Mission Queue
 * I established communications between the HMI, PLC, and FANUC robot controller via direct wiring.
-* I then integrated wireless communications to the MIR trolley robot.
+* Integrated wireless communications to the MIR trolley robot.
 * Multiple PCs were connected to the trolley robot as a proof of concept to simulate assembly stations requesting and queuing missions.
 * Once the trolley queued a mission, it navigated to the test bench for restock.
 * The trolley would notify the FANUC robot of its arrival and the part requested via external IO bits.